 Imaginative and focused play in Tiny Town

-Tiny Town is a custom-built row of a police station, city jail, fire department, market and hospital, designed for kids to use their imaginations and role play.
+Tiny Town is a custom-built row of a police station, city jail, fire department, market and theater, designed for kids to use their imaginations and role play.
 All but the market have costumes to dress the part.

-Teeny Tiny Town for younger kids
+Tiny Tikes area for younger kids

 Some of my favorite things about this space are the large windows letting in natural light and the playful art on the walls from Phillips’ children’s book.
 The rubber floor offers cushioning for crawlers and unsteady walkers.
 Kids will enjoy riding and parking the various cars in the mini replica of Tiny Town.